maithilish/uknit/notes/design/designnotes.md

 ## Pack

-Everthing else in uknit revolves around Pack which maps an IVar to an Expression.
+Everything in uknit revolves around Pack which maps an IVar to an Expression.
 The var and exp refers LHS and RHS of a statement.
 In some statements such as names[0] = "foo", the var is null and the LHS names[0] is held by the optional field leftExp.
 Invoke is subclass of Pack which packs MethodInvocation and SuperMethodInvocation nodes and additionally holds callVar, returnType, When and Verify.

 The visitor adds packs to the list held by the heap in the same order as the stmt and exp appear in the source.
 Order is also maintained during IM heap merge as patch logic depends on pack order.
 Use Heap.addPack() method to insert pack to the list as it add listener to the pack to listen for var changes in the pack so that Heap.getVars() can rebuild the var list on changes.